Adaptive Gaussian Process Regression for Efficient Building of Surrogate Models in Inverse Problems: Numerical Examples

 \paragraph{Performance boost.} Analogous to the analytic example, we examine the performance gain compared to the position-adaptive approach.
 Simulations are performed at the finest and coarsest (uniform) refinement levels, with the coarsest refinement level chosen such that the physical values are still reasonable.
 Fig.~\ref{fig:2DFEM_performanceboost} shows the estimated global error $E(\mathcal{D})$ plotted against the total computational effort.

-The fully adaptive curves are shown as dashed lines, whereas the position-adapted curves are drawn by solid lines.
-Analogous to the analytical example, a lower bound on the computational effort required can be seen, which is $W\approx 6\cdot10^3$ when $\Delta W \rightarrow 0$.
-The purple curve shows the progression for the position-adaptive algorithm.
-The initial linear curve turns into a nearly horizontal curve after a certain number of iterations, so that the accuracy of the surrogate model barely improves and the desired accuracy is not achieved.
-If one increases the degree of refinement, one obtains the brown curve.
-It converges, but requires $W \approx 6\cdot 10^7$ computational effort, i.e a factor of $10^3$ compared to the fully adaptive approach.
+The dashed lines represent the fully adaptive curves, while the solid lines depict the position-adapted curves.
+Similar to the analytical example, we observe a lower bound on the required computational effort, approximately $W\approx 6\cdot10^3$, as the incremental budget $\Delta W$ approaches zero.
+Among these curves, the purple curve represents the progression of the position-adaptive algorithm.
+Initially, it follows a linear trend, but after a certain number of iterations, it transforms into an almost horizontal curve.
+Consequently, the accuracy of the surrogate model experiences minimal improvement, and the desired accuracy remains unattained.
+However, by increasing the level of refinement, the brown curve is obtained.
+This curve converges to the desired accuracy, but it necessitates a significantly higher computational effort of approximately $W \approx 6\cdot 10^7$, which is approximately a thousand times greater than that of the fully adaptive approach.

 \paragraph{Reliability of local error estimator.} Following the evaluation method of the analytical example, we again create a histogram for the fraction $\tilde{e}_i\cdot{e}_i^{-1}$, using $N=50$ this time and a contour plot of $e_{i}$ over the whole parameter space.